federico-zanca/ing-sw-2023-zanca-zhuge-zheng-wu/README.md

 This project is developed in collaboration with Politecnico di Milano and Cranio Creations.

-All rights of graphic resources are reserved to Cranio Creation.
+All rights of graphic resources are reserved to Cranio Creations.

 <img src="src/main/resources/images/Publisher_material/Publisher.png" alt="Alt Text">